For Graduated Students

 The MBLEx (Massage & Bodywork Licensing Examination) is governed by the FSMTB (Federation of State Massage Therapy Boards).
-It is designed to provide a standard examination for students of massage for entry-level professional scope of practice in gaining licensure.
+It is designed to provide a standard examination for students of massage for an entry-level professional scope of practice in gaining licensure.
 States Regulating Massage: https://www.fsmtb.org/consumer-information/regulated-states/

 After successfully completing the student massage clinic, students will receive a Transcript Consent Form once filled out and submitted to Rehabs administrative assistant will allow the Rehabilitative Health Department to forward your CCRI transcript to MBLEx assuming there is no hold on your account.
 This will qualify you to schedule to take the exam.
 Use the link below to familiarize yourself with the MBLEx process. https://www.fsmtb.org/mblex/application-process/

 To Sit for the MBLEX exam, you must be a graduate of an Assigned School:

 Please check with the state boards responsible for licensing massage therapists where you want to practice.
 In the state of Rhode Island, it is the RI Department of Health who requires the following